2018 Honda Civic

 In the upscale models, the compact Civic feels more like a premium car than an economy car.
 The sedan, especially, is refined and smooth-riding.
 It’s a calm car, not a sporty or especially quick one, with good handling and easy brakes.

-The standard 2.0-liter four-cylinder engine making 158 horsepower, about the same as a Mazda3, isn’t thrilling.
-It comes with either a 6-speed manual transmission on LX models that we really like, or a continuously variable transmission (CVT) that isn’t new, doesn’t have paddle shifters and is less than thrilling.
+The standard 2.0-liter four-cylinder engine makes 158 horsepower, about the same as a Mazda3, but unfortunately it’s boring.
+It comes with either a 6-speed manual transmission that we really like, or a continuously variable transmission (CVT) that isn’t new, doesn’t have paddle shifters and is even more boring than the engine.

-With three roof styles, two powertrains, and four main models, the combinations are bewildering.
+With three body styles, two powertrains, and four main models, the combinations are bewildering.

 Hatchbacks come in LX ($19,700), Sport ($21,300), EX ($22,800), EX-L Navi ($25,300), and Sport Touring ($28,300).

 Civic Type R hatchback ($33,900) features a 2.0-liter VTEC turbocharged engine.

 The sedan looks big, not like an economy car at all, with a sleek and sweeping profile like the Honda Crosstour.
 The sheetmetal might be exciting to a fault, with its creases, slits and intakes.
 It flaunts its size and edginess by being low and wide, with flared wheels and a wedged tail with Acura-like taillamps.

 The Hatchback is the same as the sedan, from the B pillars between the doors to the front of the hood.
 But it’s four inches shorter overall, so everything behind the pillars is distinctive, and downright swoopy for a so-called hatchback.
 The only thing hatchbacky about it is that the back is a convenient hatch.